-National Rural Health Mission (NRHM) is an Indian health program for improving health
+National Health Mission (NHM) is an Indian health program for improving health care

 is run by the Ministry of Health.
 The scheme proposes a number of new mechanism

 for healthcare delivery including training local residents as Accredited Social

 Health Activists (ASHA),and the Janani Surakshay Yojana (motherhood protection program).